Cephalopterus/indiainvestments.github.io/content/en/faqs/can-you-beat-the-market.md

 # Can you beat the market?

-Establishing the possibility of beating the market is kaput enables delusion if one doesn't acknowledge what it takes to do it consistenly — a brutal cocktail of time, effort, discipline, conviction, contrarianism, and an investment philosophy to invest the time, effort, discipline, and conviction in.
+Establishing the possibility of beating the market is kaput if one doesn't acknowledge what it takes to do it consistently — a brutal cocktail of time, effort, discipline, conviction, contrarianism, and an investment philosophy to invest the time, effort, discipline, and conviction in.

 ## Sticking to an investment philosophy